Pictured above: Candyroot (Polygala nana) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

 Candyroot is an annual herbaceous wildflower found in wet to moist pine flatwoods, wet prairies and coastal swales.
 It typically blooms in late spring through summer, but can bloom year-round.
 Its seeds are spread almost exclusively by ants.
 The seeds contain elaisomes — fleshy, oil- and protein-rich structures.
 Ants collect the seeds and take them to their nest where they and their larva consume the elaisomes, but leave the seed intact.
 The seeds are then tossed from the nest into favorable germinating conditions.

 Candyroot’s distinctive inflorescence is a compact, thimble-shaped raceme comprised of many tiny pale to lemon-yellow flowers.
 Leaves are thick, spatulate and curl slightly upright.
 They are mostly in basal rosettes.
 Stem leaves are few and alternately arranged.
 Stems are glabrous.
-Seeds are borne in capsules and dispersed primarily by ants.
+Seeds are born in capsules.